-Remember the really annoying Running Gag from earlier in that scene?
-The elderly man in the portrait who was constantly aroused, and subsequently annoyed by Harry's shining Lumos on the walls and would constantly tell him to "Put out that light"?
+- Remember the really annoying Running Gag from earlier in that scene?
+The elderly man in the portrait who was constantly aroused, and subsequently annoyed by Harry's shining Lumos on the walls and would constantly tell him to "Put that light out"?
 Well, here's where a Running Gag gets turned into an MoF when Snape, after just being humiliated by the Marauder's Map, his confidence dashed, and being utterly degraded by being proven wrong by a longtime rival, gets his head chewed off by the same portrait of an elderly man in pajamas for shining the Lumos spell right in its face.
 Snape obeys, but with a look of what could be only Tranquil Fury on his face.

 Portrait of Old Man: Are you deaf?
 Put that light out!

-Lupin's response to Neville naming Professor Snape as his greatest fear: "Snape. [nodding] Frightens us all."
+- Lupin's response to Neville naming Professor Snape as his greatest fear: "Snape. [nodding] Frightens us all."

-Hermione, all pissed off, threatening Malfoy with her wand against a rock wall.
+- Hermione, all pissed off, threatening Malfoy with her wand against a rock wall.
 She gets to calm down a little and turns her back on him.
 Malfoy almost immediately recovers his smug look just before she delivers a punch to his face.

 Hermione: That felt good.

 - If you can find or replay this in slow motion, Malfoy has just enough time to realize he's pushed Hermione too far, as evidenced by the smug smirk on his face turning to a brief moment of sheer "Oh Crap!" just before Hermione's fist connects.